cavillo/polymetis-node/README.md

 Events implements a handler class defined to abstract some logic and make the handling more straight forward.

-All handlers name should follow the following ruules
+All handlers name should follow the following rules
 - events are defined in the ```baseDir/events```  directory specified in the service configuration
 - events **must end with** ```.event.ts```
 - events **must define** ```this.topic``` to specify the topic to be subscribed